brunogabriel/gcm-android/README.md

     package="com.example.brunogabriel.nativegcm">
 ```

-## Register your account
+### Register your account
-> First it is necessary to create and enable GCM by making a project, steps:
+First it is necessary to create and enable GCM by making a project, steps:

+1. With your package android in hands:
+	- enter in [Google Developers Console] (http://console.developers.google.com) and create your own application, in my case named Native GCM.

+2. Do not forgot to save your project number, we will use it in Android Application directly.

+3. Create your credentials:
+    - When I made it, I did not saved an IP Address, only empty this field to test.
+    - So now, write your credentials key.